U.S. Department of Transportation

 FHWA shares the vision that zero fatalities on our Nation's roadways is the only acceptable goal.
 FHWA also recognizes that reaching zero fatalities will require time and significant effort by everyone.
 The State's annual safety performance targets represent an important step in helping States work toward the ultimate goal of eliminating traffic deaths and serious injuries.
 The safety performance targets portrayed on this website are considered interim performance levels that make progress toward the long-term goal of zero fatalities.

-The safety performance targets are provided by the States, address calendar year 2018 and are based on a 5-year rolling average (2014-2018).
+The safety performance targets are provided in the State HSIP Report and based on a 5-year rolling average.
 FHWA does not prescribe a methodology for States to set their annual safety performance targets.
 States have the flexibility to use the methodology they deem most appropriate.
 The agency encourages States to review data sets and trends and consider factors that may affect targets.
 The safety performance targets should be data-driven, realistic, and attainable and should align with the performance management framework and legislative intent.

-FHWA will determine whether a State has met or made significant progress toward its 2018 safety performance targets at the end of the following calendar year when target-year data is available (approximately December 2019) and report findings to States and the public by March 2020.
+FHWA will determine whether a State has met or made significant progress toward its safety performance targets at the end of the following calendar year when target-year data is available and report findings to States and the public.
+For example, FHWA will determine whether a State has met or made significant progress toward the 2018 safety performance targets approximately December 2019 and the States and the public will be notified by March 2020.
 A State is considered to have met or made significant progress when at least four out of the five safety performance targets are met or the actual outcome for the safety performance target is better than baseline performance.

 Directions: Click on a State to view their safety targets.